 RESIDENCES

-We have designed a RESIDENCE GUIDEwhere you will find student residences and residence halls in different areas of the city, with varied prices and styles.
+We have prepared a RESIDENCE GUIDE where you will find student residences and residence halls in different areas of the city, with varied prices and styles.

 CAMPUS

-In Barcelona, there are different web pages and apps to help you get a room or a shared apartment for rent, here are some of the best known:
+In Barcelona, there are different websites and apps that can help you find a room or shared flat for rent.
+Here are some of the most well-known:

-BCU, BADI, IDEALISTA, SPOTAHOME, FOTOCASA, HOUSIFY, THE HOME LIKE, HABITATGE JOVE, TECNOCASA, HOUSING ANYWHERE, HABITACLIA, AL TIRO BARCELONA, PISO COMPARTIDO, BARCELONA ALLOTJAMENT, SANT JORDI, OLA LIVING, LETS LIVE
+BCU, BADI, IDEALISTA, SPOTAHOME, FOTOCASA, HOUSFY, THE HOME LIKE, HABITATGE JOVE, TECNOCASA, HOUSING ANYWHERE, HABITACLIA, AL TIRO BARCELONA, PISO COMPARTIDO, BARCELONA ALLOTJAMENT, SANT JORDI, OLA LIVING, LETS LIVE, BARNA STUDENTS

 TIPS FOR LIVING IN BARCELONA